swaggy-one/.github/profile/README.md

 ![pog](https://cdn.swaggy.one/files/imgs/discord-header-logo.png)

-We are building developers making websites, bots, programs, and hosting junk on GitHub. swaggy.one has existed since 6/9/2021 <small>*nice*</small>.
-After we were created by a robot that is eerily similar to Ultron, we've been making random junk, [websites (we are named after our main one)](https://swaggy.one/), Discord bots, and way more (including a picture of a really handsome T-Rex)
+We are building developers making websites, bots, programs, and hosting junk on GitHub.
+We were created by a robot that is eerily similar to Ultron on 6/9/2021<small>*nice*</small>, and we've been making random junk ever since.
+This includes; websites [(we are named after our main one)](https://swaggy.one/), Discord bots, and way more (including a picture of a really handsome T-Rex).

 ### 👓 Websites